-Compounded Methimazole (Tapazole)
+Compounded Methimazole (Tapazole) For Dogs and Cats

 This medication is used in both humans and animals.
 It is important to note that the strength given to humans is often not suitable for animals.
 Most often prescriptions for animals require a compounded medication.
 Methimazole is given to lower thyroid hormone levels.
 Methimazole does not cure an overactive thyroid but does help to control the disease.
 This medication is often given lifelong for this condition.
 Methimazole is also given to dogs for kidney protection during chemotherapy.
 This medication takes several doses before any effect can be seen.
 It often takes several weeks of consistent dosing until the medications full effects can be seen.
 However, you may not see the effects of this medication outwardly.
 Because the true benefits of the medication to your animal’s health are often not seen outwardly, your veterinarian will require additional tests in order to monitor the effectiveness.
 Methimazole does require a prescription from your veterinarian in order to be dispensed.
 You and your veterinarian should discuss if this is the best option for your pet.